i sit in a mountain meadow i think my deep sad thoughts

-i use every part of the buffalo i use every part of my patience
+i sit in a mountain meadow i think my deep sad thoughts i use every part of the buffalo i use every part of my patience

 i'm spotted like the patterns on a brook trout i'm the hive